Thomas Yale (chancellor): Career

-Matthew Parker, a great friend of Lord William Cecil and Sir Nicholas Bacon, was previously the Chaplain of Elizabeth during her childhood and her mother, Queen Anne Boleyn.
-When Anne was arrested, he promised her that he would take care of the spiritual well being of her daughter, as she was going to be executed for treason.
-He later became the Chaplain of Elizabeth's father, King Henry VIII, and a close associate of Edward Seymour, 1st Duke of Somerset and John Dudley, 1st Duke of Northumberland.
+For the Archbishop's consecration, it was Yale who read the Queen's mandate and Oath of Supremacy, and then after prayer, the singing of the Litany, and some questions, and further prayers, with the four Bishops laying their hands upon Parker.
+His consecrators were the Bishops Miles Coverdale, William Barlow, John Scory, and John Hodgkins.
+Parker, a great friend of Lord William Cecil and Sir Nicholas Bacon, was previously the chaplain of Elizabeth during her childhood and her mother, Queen Anne Boleyn.
+When Anne was arrested, he promised her that he would take care of the spiritual well-being of her daughter, as she was going to be executed for treason.
+He later became the chaplain of Elizabeth's father, King Henry VIII, and a close associate of Edward Seymour, 1st Duke of Somerset and John Dudley, 1st Duke of Northumberland.
+Archbishop Parker would become the chief architect of Anglican thought, bringing the Church of England into a national institution.

 A few years later, Parker would also be of help to the Queen and Lord Cecil regarding the legitimacy of the Earldom of Edward de Vere, 17th Earl of Oxford, as his father John had a bigamous marriage with a mistress.
 As the young Edward was a ward of the Queen, none had interest of accepting the petition of Lord Windsor and Katherine de Vere, his half-sister.
 Archbishop Parker settled the marriage matters, and Lord Cecil took credit in a letter.

+Thomas Yale's nephew, Dr. David Yale, Chancellor of Chester, and Fellow of Queens' College, Cambridge also later wrote a letter to Lord Cecil concerning the nominations of Humphrey Tyndall and Dr. Chaderton (the current President of Queens'), begging to keep the influence of Robert Dudley, 1st Earl of Leicester over the Fellows of the university.
+Despite this, Lord Cecil used his influence to have Tyndall elected President of Queens' College and Dr. Chaderton as Bishop of Chester, reducing the Queen's favourite influence.

-On 25 March 1560, Yale was admitted to the Prebend of Offley in Lichfield Cathedral.
+On March 25, 1560, Thomas Yale was admitted to the Prebend of Offley in Lichfield Cathedral.
 In the same year he became Rector of Leverington in the Isle of Ely.
 He, Alexander Nowell, Richard Turner, and other Archiepiscopal commissioners, were sent to visit the churches and Dioceses of Canterbury, Rochester, and Peterborough, meeting with Dean Nicholas Wotton, a Royal envoy of Charles V, Holy Roman Emperor.
-On 24 April 1561 the Archbishop commissioned him and Vice-Chancellor, Walter Wright to visit the church, city, and Diocese of Oxford.
+On April 24, 1561, the Archbishop commissioned him and Vice-Chancellor, Walter Wright to visit the church, city, and Diocese of Oxford.